mrc-ide/mint/src/app/static/README.md

 from this directory

 ### Testing

-Tests are run with jest.
-Files with the suffix `.test.ts` are treated as unit tests, files with the suffix `.itest.ts` treated as integration tests.
-Config for each can be found in `jest.config.js` and `jest.integration.config.js`, respectively.
+There are three kinds of tests:

-- run unit tests with `npm test`
+- Unit tests.
+These have suffix `.test.ts` and are run with [Jest](https://jestjs.io/) via `npm test` with configuration in `jest.config.js`.
+- Integration tests.
+These have suffix `.itest.ts` and are run with Jest via `npm run integration-test` with configuration in `jest.integration.config.js`.
+- End-to-end (in-browser) tests.
+These have suffix `.etest.ts` and are run with [Playwright](https://playwright.dev/) via `npm run e2e-test` with configuration in `playwright.config.ts`.
+Run `npx playwright install chromium` to perform a one-time installation of the Playwright Chromium binary.

-- run integration tests with `npm run integration-test` having first started the app and all dependencies by running `./scripts/run-dev-dependencies-for-integration-tests.sh` from this directory
+Note that integration and end-to-end tests require the app and all dependencies to already be running, via `./scripts/run-dev-dependencies-for-integration-tests.sh`.

 ### Compiling
 - sass is compiled using gulp - this task can be triggered by running `npm run sass`